PydanticAI runtime authorization

 Veto evaluates the policy

 Veto sees the tool name, the validated arguments, and the user context.
-The policy matches block-destructive-queries and returns denied with reason "Destructive SQL operations are never allowed."
+The policy matches block-destructive-queries and returns denied with reason "Destructive SQL operations require a human-owned path."

 Agent receives the denial

-The tool returns "Query blocked: Destructive SQL operations are never allowed."
+The tool returns "Query blocked: Destructive SQL operations require a human-owned path."
 The agent can inform the user, try a different approach, or request elevated permissions.

 Frequently asked questions